 A Volunteer Vacation in San Pedro, Ambergris Caye, Belize is one you will treasure always.
-We cater to groups from teens to adults and blend a mix of volunteering within the community.
-We promote learning about the country of Belize; its wonderful customs, people, food and the magnificent nature and rich history.
+Plus it’s a feel good, fun, way to learn about the country of Belize, it’s wonderful customs, people, with rich history.

 Belize is home to the second-largest barrier reef but is quickly becoming the largest living reef in the world.
 The diving options are nearly endless on the thousands of finger canyons that go from the northern to the southern, tip of this beautiful country.
 With average depth visibility in excess of 100 feet, a wide array of fish, turtles, rays and coral life awaits you.
 San Pedro is the most popular dive destination in Belize.
 With 39 named dive sites along the coastline of Belize’s remarkable barrier reef that runs less than a mile offshore, you will be sure to get your fill of marine life viewing.
 Divers will see remarkable coral formations including canyons, grottos and tunnels that are teeming with abundant colorful sea life.
 Underwater photographers looking for that “National Geographic” shot are sure to be satisfied.
 Larger day trips are also available to the Blue Hole and Turneffe Atoll.

 Your group can also enjoy a historical Belize adventure and explore breathtaking ancient Maya ruins.
-San Pedro Red Cross can arrange for your choice of Maya ruins tours.
 Most are on the mainland, but Ambergris Caye does have one official ruin.
 Located at the southern end of the island is the Marco Gonzalez Maya Site, the only one of 18 sites that are recognized to have protected status on the 25-mile long island.

 After a day of volunteering in the community, there is nothing like a sunset cruise with breathtaking views of the island as you sail along the reef.
 Watch as the sun sets on the waters behind Ambergris Caye, and again the photo opportunities of beautiful Belize are almost endless.